mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 - **Result**: We eliminated a manual release task that was bound to me.
 - **Grade**: A

 I'm always looking for ways to automate and simplify TinyPilot's software release process.
 I'm especially interested in ways to eliminate myself from the critical path of TinyPilot's routine workflows.
-In October, we made progress on both by automating how the TinyPilot website gets updated when a new version of TinyPilot Pro was available.
+In October, we made progress on both by automating how we update the TinyPilot website when a new version of TinyPilot Pro is available.

 It used to be that I'd cut the release and then manually update the website to point to the new download URLs.
 Now, the website is sync'ed to our update service, so it discovers new releases automatically.